Echo360 (EchoVideo): Active Learning Platform - Access and Manage Your Course Media

 Accessing your Classes in your Course

-Supported Browsers: Firefox (recommended) Google Chrome, and Edge work best with Echo360, the latest browser versions.
-Safari and Internet Explorer are not supported.
+Supported Browsers: Firefox, Google Chrome, and Edge, and Safari are supported, the latest browser versions.
+Internet Explorer is not supported.

 Share a Video (recording) from your library and publish it to your course.